The Basics: Overview

 Newborn screening lets doctors find these diseases and conditions early — before your baby shows any signs of a problem.
 Early treatment is important to keep your baby healthy and developing normally.

 Your baby will get most tests before leaving the hospital.
-They don't cause any harm or risk to your baby.
-Check out these frequently asked questions about newborn screening.
+The tests don't cause any harm or risk to your baby.
+Check out these common questions about newborn screening.

 The Basics: Blood Tests